 Study of the development of Great Britain from the death of Elizabeth I to present times.
 Emphasis is placed on the rise of Great Britain to the rank of global power and the factors behind this development.
+Assesses critical thinking skills through scholarly readings and written analysis, as well as through oral presentations.
 Three hours of lecture.